Norfolk Southern determines 'urgent railcar safety issue' after loose wheels found on rail cars in second Ohio derailment

 Norfolk Southern also found cases of "unusual wheel movement" on other cars it runs in the same "recently acquired" series -- which other rail operators also use -- the company said in a statement that did not name the manufacturer.

 As a result, the Association of American Railroads issued an advisory to halt the use of these cars until they can be inspected for the wheel sets in question.
-It instructs railroad companies to inspect and remove wheel sets "mounted by National Steel Car" between August of 2022 and March of 2023 because "these wheels sets are at an increased risk of an out of gage derailment," states the advisory, which the trade group sent to CNN.
+It instructs railroad companies to inspect and remove wheel sets "mounted by National Steel Car" between August and this month because "these wheels sets are at an increased risk of an out of gage derailment," states the advisory, which the trade group sent to CNN.

-National Steel Car did not immediately respond to CNN's requests for comment.
+"Any cars, loaded or empty, found so equipped must have the NSC-T mounted wheel sets removed immediately as directed below," the memo reads.

-Norfolk Southern has taken steps to remove this model and series from service until they can be fully inspected, it said.
+Railroad officials believe there are nearly 700 rail cars nationwide similar to the defective ones with loose wheels involved in the Springfield, Ohio, derailment.

 "The investigation into the cause of the accident is still underway," the company said.